hrfee/jfa-go-wiki/content/docs/reverse-proxy.md

 * If you're proxying to a subdomain, e.g `accounts.jellyf.in/`, a `proxy_pass` or equivalent is enough.
 * If you choose to use jfa-go's IP logging, you'll need to make sure the proxy passes in the correct IP.
   * `X-Real-IP` or `X-Forwarded-For` will work.
-  * The nginx and caddy examples includes at least one of these headers.
+  * The nginx and IIS examples includes at least one of these headers.
 You'll have to figure it out yourself for other proxies.
 * Proxying to a subfolder is only supported for versions > 0.2.2.
   * Versions > v0.3.0 don't need the URL Base stripped, but should be proxied to `<jfa-go address>/<URL base>` instead.
   * **Make sure to set the URL base ("Reverse Proxy subfolder") in Settings > General (`ui > url_base` in config.ini).** It should be the subfolder **only**, i.e. `/accounts`.